 Notice I said “right now” – indicating that something may change.
 Well, what I was referring to there is the plan to build a new residence hall solely for Mothers Living & Learning.
 The new hall will be amazing, suite-style living, four bedrooms per suite, with a living space and kitchenette.
 Each floor will have its own playroom.
 Continue to watch for our updates as we progress with this.
 We should be breaking ground no later than Fall 2012.

 The two main goals again are 1) to give single-parent students an opportunity to live on campus and have a somewhat traditional college experience, and 2) to help single parents to develop the skills necessary for living independently; granting the confidence to act as head-of-household.
 Last year we had 8 graduates from the Mothers Living & Learning program.
 We watched their children beam at their mothers with pride, and their mothers walking proudly into the world.
 That’s what this program hopes to continue and build upon.

 How many mothers and their children can this program currently hold? (any plans for expansion)

-Currently we can hold up to 35 residents and their children.
-When our new residence hall is completed, we will have a capacity for 48 students.
+Currently, we can hold up to 35 residents and their children.
+When our new residence hall is completed, we will have a capacity of 48 students.